 Parks in Saratoga Springs

-Saratoga Spa State Park, distinguished by its classical architecture and listed as a National Historic Landmark.
+Beautiful in every Season, Saratoga Spa State Park is a 4,800 acre park with classical architecture and listed as a National Historic Landmark.
 Nature trails, Natural Springs, Bird Sanctuary and Picnic areas.
 It is noted for its diverse cultural, aesthetic and recreational resources.
-In addition to the nationally-known Saratoga Performing Arts Center, the Spa Little Theater, the National Museum of Dance, the Saratoga Automobile Museum, and the Roosevelt Baths and Spa, the park offers a multitude of traditional recreation opportunities, such as Golf, hiking and biking trails, Bird watching and winter activities.
+Inside the park is the Saratoga Performing Arts Center, the Spa Little Theater, the National Museum of Dance, the Saratoga Automobile Museum, and the Roosevelt Baths and Spa.
+The Park offers a multitude of traditional recreation opportunities, such as Golf, hiking and biking trails, Bird watching and winter activities.

 The Saratoga Spa State Park Golf Course offers two beautiful golf courses; a championship 18-hole course and a challenging 9-hole course, complete with pro shop and restaurant.
 The gentle terrain offers picnic areas, shady streamside trails, suitable for the nature-lover or the casual walker, as well as certified running courses used by joggers and high school and college athletes.
 Winter activities include cross-country skiing on approximately 12 miles of trails, ice skating, ice hockey.